TeachingNLP/workshop-book/_sources/introduction.md

 # Welcome

-Welcome to the Fifth Workshop on Teaching NLP Jupyter book!
+Welcome to the Fifth Workshop on Teaching NLP!

 In this book you will find all necessary information related to the workshop.